-CEL Expressions
+Explicit CEL Expressions

 What is CEL?

 CEL (Common Expression Language) is a non-Turing complete expression language designed for safe evaluation of expressions.
-In TypeKro, CEL expressions:
+In TypeKro, explicit CEL expressions:

-- Enable complex conditional logic
+- Enable complex list and map operations

 import { Cel } from 'typekro';